Cognitive Graduate Program Information

-The Computer Laboratory for Instruction in Psychological Research (CLIPR) provides centralized facilities for data analysis and many common computing tasks, as well as large-format poster printing.
+The Computer Laboratory for Instruction in Psychological Research (CLIPR) provides centralized facilities for many common computing tasks, as well as large-format poster printing.
 CLIPR also manages a computer lab in the department and has a full-time professional staff to assist students and faculty.

 Most students who are accepted into the graduate program in psychology at Boulder are provided with financial support for their graduate education.
 Graduate students are supported by a combination of Teaching Assistant and Research Assistant funding, and are also encouraged to seek external grants and fellowships.